chakrit/push/README.md

 # FEEDBACK

-You need to also listen for `Feedback`s for all push notifications.
-If you do not think that you need to implement this right away, you can simply spin an empty loop to empty the `Feedback` queue.
-This is required for the engine to keep going.
+You need to listen for `Feedback`s for all push notifications.
+If you do not wish to handles feedback at the current point in time, simply spin an empty loop to empty the feedback queue.
+This is required to keep the engine going.

 ```go
 go func() {